AdobeDocs/learning-manager.en/help/migrated/managers/feature-summary/reports.md

 ### Custom user groups/user attributes {#customusergroupsuserattributes}

-You can also create customized user groups using Add users/user groups feature in Captivate Prime.
+You can also create customized user groups using Add users/user groups feature in Learning Manager.
 After creating the user groups you can generate reports for those customized userg groups with the help of a list of attributes such as location, branch, and so on.

 In X-axis, choose the user attribute option and select the attribute the from **select** drop-down next to it.
 To create a customized user group report based on these attributes, you also need to choose the appropriate user group in the filter.